 The table below has been taken from the official ETS website regarding the average GRE scores broken down by major fields.

-As you can see, not all programs have the same GRE score requirement.
+As you can see, not all programs have the exact GRE score requirement.
 Depending on the focus of your degree, you may need to score higher on either quantitative reasoning, verbal reasoning, or analytical writing.
-The point to say is: if you are planning for a Social Sciences or Humanities degree, you do not need to worry too much about your Quantitative Reasoning score.
-Again, refer to the average GRE scores within your specific department to get a clear idea of what you should achieve, and then prepare accordingly.
+The point is that if you are planning for a Social Sciences or Humanities degree, you do not need to worry too much about your Quantitative Reasoning score.
+Again, refer to the average GRE scores within your department to get a clear idea of what you should achieve, and then prepare accordingly.

 Here are a few top graduate programs and their average GRE test score requirement: